Compare New York Health Benefit Exchange Plans

 Who’s eligible for a plan through the Health Benefit Exchange?

-Any U.S. citizen or legal permanent resident is eligible to purchase insurance through the public health benefits exchange.
+All U.S. citizen or legal permanent residents are eligible to purchase insurance through the public health benefits exchange.

-How much is a New York State exchange insurance plan going to cost me?
+How much does the New York State exchange insurance plan cost?

-New York State released information about the cost of these health insurance policies this summer prior, These prices could still change, but you can view the tentative numbers here.
+New York State released information about the cost of these health insurance policies in 2013.
+These prices could still change, but you can view the tentative numbers here.